 Yes, beginning the first Monday of enrollment week.
 And congratulations for becoming a new member of the Honors College!

-Your Honors Advisor wil be Dr. Kimberly Engber, Honors Dean, or Dr. Jeffrey Stephens, Honors Advisor and Coordinator of National Scholarships & Fellowships.
+Your Honors Advisor wil be Dr. Kimberly Engber, Honors Dean, or Stephanie Rogers, Honors Advisor and Undergraduate Research Grants Program Assistant.
 To schedule an appointment, email email@example.com, drop by the office in Shocker Hall, Building A (Room A1180), or call (316) 978-3375.

 It is strongly recommended that you meet first with your academic advisor (see links above), but you are welcome to meet with Honors at any time.
 At least once per year, you should meet with your Honors advisor, and especially as questions arise regarding your Honors curriculum.
 Please see the current advising schedule above.
 These are also drop-in hours, so feel free to drop by with questions during this time.
 If you have an urgent question or something that can be handled in 10 minutes or less, please stop by the office in Shocker Hall A1180 anytime between 8:00am-5:00pm.